-- The share must have the file/directory based replication enabled to replicate a directory or a file. - This command cannot be used with application specific shares.
+- The share must have the file/directory based replication enabled to replicate a directory or a file. - The share must specify a namespace or path specified to avoid a full directory/file based replication by default. - This command cannot be used with application specific shares.
 Use syscli --sync nas instead.
-See Initiate Source to Target File/Directory Synchronization on the next page replicate nas Initiates replication for the specified NAS share. name <nas_share_name></nas_share_name> Enter the name of the NAS share for which to initiate replication. target <host_name_or_ip></host_name_or_ip> Enter the replication's target host name or IP address.
+See Initiate Source to Target File/Directory Synchronization on page 138 replicate nas Initiates replication for the specified NAS share. name <nas_share_name></nas_share_name> Enter the name of the NAS share for which to initiate replication. target <host_name_or_ip></host_name_or_ip> Enter the replication's target host name or IP address.
 If the system or the share/partition has two targets configured, you must use this option to specify a target IP or hostname.
-If the system or the share/partition does not have a target configured, invoking this command results in error. path <directory_path_or filename_to_the_share></directory_path_or Enter the directory or filename used for directory/file based replication. namespace Enter to indicate namespace replication of the entire NAS share.
+If the system or the share/partition does not have a target configured, invoking this command results in error. path <directory_path_or filename_to_the_share&gt;</directory_path_or Enter the directory or filename used for directory/file based replication. namespace Enter to indicate namespace replication of the entire NAS share.
 If you do not use this option, directory/file based replication is performed. disableok If you use this option, errors are not returned if directory/file based replication is not enabled.